-NRSG 256 Pathophysiology

-[formerly NURS 250 Pathophysiology] 3 cr.
+NRSG 256 Pathophysiology [formerly NURS 250 Pathophysiology] 3 cr.
 (3 lec/wk) Prerequisite: Acceptance into ASN program or consent of instructor.
+(F, Sp)

-(F, Sp) Explores the basic principles and processes of pathophysiology including cellular communication, genes and genetic disease, forms of cellular injury, fluid and electrolyte/acid base balance, immunity, stress coping and illness, and tumor biology.
-Pathophysiology of the most common alterations according to body system will also be discussed as well as the latest developments in research related to each area.
+Introduces the student to the basic principles and processes of pathophysiology, including cellular communication, genes and genetic disease, forms of cellular injury, fluid and electrolyte/acid base balance, immunity, stress coping and illness, and tumor biology.
+Pathophysiology of the most common alterations according to body systems will be discussed as well as the latest development in research and patient-centered nursing interventions.